koyuspace/social-app/docs/build.md

 Adding Sentry is NOT required.
 You can keep `SENTRY_AUTH_TOKEN=` in `.env` which will build the app without Sentry.

-However, if you're a part of the Bluesky team and want to enable Sentry, fill in `SENTRY_AUTH_TOKEN` in your `.env`.
+However, if you're a part of the koyu.space team and want to enable Sentry, fill in `SENTRY_AUTH_TOKEN` in your `.env`.
 It can be created on the Sentry dashboard using [these instructions](https://docs.expo.dev/guides/using-sentry/#sign-up-for-a-sentry-account-and-create-a-project).

 If you change `SENTRY_AUTH_TOKEN`, you need to do `yarn prebuild` before running `yarn ios` or `yarn android` again.